vengi-voxel/vengi/docs/voxedit/Usage.md

 ## Stamp brush

 Load stamps in form of other voxel assets via drag and drop or right click in the asset panel

+## Line brush

+Generate a line from the reference position to the current cursor position

+## Path brush

+Generate a path from the reference position to the current cursor position by walking over existing voxels